Is Accidental Shoplifting A Legitimate Defense?

 Video evidence can often be very powerful in these cases.
 The prosecutors will examine this evidence, and pay close attention to the action of the defendant from the time they enter the store to the time they leave.
 They may also ask the staff if they observed anything about the customer as they shopped.
 It can sometimes be very obvious if a customer is attempting to conceal merchandise or do something else such as switch price tags.

 The fact is, nobody knows what is going on inside anyone else’s head.
 It can be hard to prove or disprove intent, so if a shopper walks out of a store without paying for something, there is a good chance they will be criminally charged.
-If this happens to you, then it is always a good idea to hire an attorney with experience defending shoplifting cases to help you get your best possible legal result.
+If this happens to you, then it is always a good idea to hire the best criminal attorney with years of experience defending shoplifting cases to help you get your best possible legal result.